Minor in Museums and Cultural Heritage

 - Understand the historical, changing uses and meanings of art/cultural objects and collections in museums, particularly with regard to the concept of heritage.

-- Explain the historical and contemporary issues that face art objects and cultural heritage, including recovery and preservation, and presentation to the public for education, research, and continued practice/use.
+- Explain the historical and contemporary issues that affect art objects and cultural heritage, including recovery and preservation, and presentation to the public for education, research, and continued practice/use.

 - Work with primary sources relating to art and cultural heritage focusing on visual analysis, recovery and preservation methods, or archival research.